tlxu/tlxu.github.io/_posts/2015-12-16-zombie-process.md

 init(1)---lightdm(1533)---lightdm(1743)---init(2091)---screen(2828)---bash(2866)---zomdemo(8246)---zomdemo(8247)

-*Avoid zombie processes by calling fork twice*
+*Avoid zombie processes by calling fork twice.*
-A process whose parent has terminated will be inherited by init.
+A process whose parent terminates is called an orphan and is inherited by the init process.
 The /init/ calls one of the/ wait/ functions to fetch the termination status.
 By doing this, init prevents the system form being clogged by zombies.

 Example:
 {% highlight c %}